 To perform a work some force should be applied.
 Without the application of force, no work will be done.
-The first condition of work done is to apply force.
+The primary requirement for work to be done is the application of force.
 On the application of force if some displacement of the point of application of force takes place towards the direction of force then some work is done by the force.
 And work is measured by the product of force and displacement.

 Work(W)=Force(F) \(\times\) displacement(d)